Early Hilton Head Island history

-In 1717, Col. John Barnwell was granted a thousand acres on the NW corner of Hilton Head Island by the Lord Proprietors.
+In 1717, the Lord Proprietors granted Col. John Barnwell a thousand acres on the NW corner of Hilton Head Island.
 He became the first white settler.
 By 1766, 25 families lived on Hilton Head Island.

-In 1742 the SC colonial half-galley Beaufort, commanded by Captain David Cutler Braddock, was stationed in the cove at the southern point of the Island to guard against Spanish intrusions.
+In 1742 the SC colonial half-galley Beaufort, commanded by Captain David Cutler Braddock, sat in the cove at the southern point of the Island to guard against Spanish intrusions.
 The point and the cove have carried the name Braddock ever since.

 As talk of Revolution escalated in the Colonies, Hilton Head Island sided with the Colonists.
 Daufuskie Island, just 1 mile south of the Island, was occupied by the Tories.
 During the Revolution, the British frequently raided Hilton Head Island and hostilities continued for weeks after Cornwallis surrendered at Yorktown.

-During the war, the British burned Plantations on the Island and captured slaves who were later sold in the West Indies.
+During the war, the British burned Plantations on the Island and captured slaves to later sell in the West Indies.
 After the war, the Island made a healthy recovery.
 This became the “Golden Age”, as the crops of cotton, indigo, and rice flourished.

 “Houses on the Island during this prosperous period between the Revolutionary and the Civil War, were not the pillared mansions of romantic novels.
 Although large and airy, the majority were not the owner’s main house.
 Lavish Townhouses were kept in Beaufort or Savannah, or even Charleston.”
 Many of these homes are still in use today.

 The War of 1812 once again disrupted life on the Island, as the British invaded and burned most of the houses near deep water.
-When the War was over, the Island’s booming ecomony returned and the good life resumed.
+When the War ended, the Island’s booming economy returned and the good life resumed.

 South Carolina was among the richest of States, and Hilton Head Island was responsible for several millionaires.
 South Carolina was the 1st State to secede from the Union on December 20, 1860.
 The Civil War began April 12, 1861, with Confederates firing on Fort Sumter in Charleston harbor.
 In January, 1861, General Robert E. Lee was assigned command of the coasts of South Carolina, Georgia, and East Florida.
 By October of 1861, 77 Union ships sailed from Virginia to Port Royal.
 On board were 13,000 troops, 1500 horses, 500 surf boats, and 1,000 laborers to build a town and fortress for the blockade of the South.

 In November, 1861, after surviving a hurricane off Cape Hatteras, the small armada circled Port Royal Sound, firing at all settlements in the area.
 By noon of that day, on November 7th, the Confederates knew the battle for the area was lost, and fled before the invading forces of the Union.
 Victory that day for the Union meant freedom for 1,000 slaves.
 The Yankees were here to stay until the War’s end.
-Fort Mitchel was built in 1862.
+In 1862, Union troops built Fort Mitchel.
 It was named for General Ormsby Mitchel, a well liked leader, who died of malaria that year.

 By 1890, Northerners again came, this time to hunt and fish the abundant game.
 1,000 acres in Leamington Plantation were sold to the North Carolina Hunt Club.
 Money was scarce and the Islanders bartered for goods and services.
-In 1931, more land was acquired for hunting purposes, including those remaining lands owned by the Federal Government.
+In 1931, hunters acquired more land, including those remaining lands owned by the Federal Government.
 By now, the black population was around 300.
 Access to the island was by water only.

-Modern Age: 1950 marks the beginning of the Modern Age of Hilton Head Island.
-Electricity arrived in 1951 and the first telephone was installed in 1960.
+1950 marks the beginning of the Modern Age of Hilton Head Island history.
+Electricity arrived in 1951, as did the first telephone in 1960.
 In the fifties, Charles Fraser and Fred Hack led a group of Georgia natives in the purchase of 19,000 of the Island’s 25,000 acres.
 These farsighted men ended the use of Land for timbering and hunting, and began selling the Land to developers.
 They brought a system of land use that became the prototype of many other successful developments by focusing on preserving the natural environment.

 Our Thanks and Appreciation to Margaret Greer, author of the Book, “The Sands Of Time, A History of Hilton Head Island” used as a source for this brief history.
 She has been an Island Resident since 1961.
-Her Book is available at all Island Book Stores, and is published by South Art, Inc. P.O.Box 5304, Hilton Head Island, SC, 29928.
+P.O.Box 5304, Hilton Head Island, SC, 29928.
 It was first published in 1989.